Photo by Dahlia Katz Photography.

 At the City of Toronto, Nell is the accessibility contact for Strategic Communications’ Innovation Working Group, was a member for the Employee Disabilities Network steering committee during its inaugural year, and has represented the City as a guest speaker at the Elevate Tech Fest and the University of Guelph’s Accessibility Conference.

-Nell sits on the Diversity and Inclusion Committee for RGD and was a judge for the 2022 RGD Student Awards for the Intent Award for Accessible Award.
+Nell sat on the Diversity and Inclusion Committee for RGD in 2023 and was a judge for the 2022 RGD Student Awards for the Intent Award for Accessible Award.
 She has also volunteered as a guest teaching assistant for the AODA certification at Ryerson University where she shared her passion for accessibility with students.
 From 2015-2021, Nell was on the organizing team behind #a11yTO, which is one of the largest digital accessibility Meetup groups in the world. #a11yTO holds regular Meetups, an annual camp, and three conference in Toronto, now part of #a11yTO Week.

 Nell became interested in inclusive and accessible design while witnessing the accommodations and lifestyles changes her family members made to adjust to their aging eyesight.
 This prompted Nell to dedicate her fourth year Bachelor of Design thesis in Fashion Communications at Ryerson University to designing a typeface for people with vision loss.